mytalbot/COST_Data_Analysis_2024/README.md

 purposes.
 Further, two R scripts are presented on how to analyze each data set.

 ## Data
 1. Open Field behavior data, inspired by Gould, T.D. et al. (2009).
-[1]
-The Open Field Test.
-Mood and Anxiety Related Phenotypes in Mice.
+[1] The data were recreated artificially to resemble the Open Field data in the publication.
-Neuromethods, vol 42.
-Humana Press, Totowa, NJ.
+They are not the same data but capture the general group difference information.

-2. Artificial time series of home cage data with animals in a "Control" and "Disease" group (n=6 per group).
+2. Artificial time series data of "Control" and "Disease" groups obtained from continous home cage measurements (n=6 per group).
 The data are annotated and contain hourly measured activity, heart rate, and temperature values.
-The data are also annotated with the Relative Severity Assessment (RELSA) score by Talbot et al. (2021).
+The data are also annotated with the Relative Severity Assessment (RELSA) score, published by Talbot et al. (2021).
 [2] The calculation of the RELSA is not part of this repository and only serves to determine classification thresholds.

 ## Analyses
 The Open Field data can be analyzed with regular statistics.
 The script "OF_analysis.R" introduces basic linear models and hypothesis testing.
 This procedure can be adapted to other behavior-related data from various sources.

-The home cage data are analyzed with a Machine Learning algorithm: a Support Vector Machine (SVM).
+The home cage data are analyzed with a Machine Learning algorithm: a **Support Vector Machine** (SVM).
 This basic example introduces severity thresholds based on RELSA values to determine three classes: none, moderate, and high.
 Subsequently, single measurements of activity heart rate and temperature are used to classify untrained/new data points.
 The performance can be assessed with